phlpjo/MkrGsm1400IoT/README.md

 So you know how to use the functions of this library, take a look at the examples.

 ## **Example Code**
+**storeAndReadSimData.ino**
-**storeAndReadSimData.ino** : Write and read integers from 0 to 32.767 to/from the Sim-Card.
+- Write and read integers from 0 to 65535 to/from the Sim-Card
+- store up to 250 different variable (testet with an O2 nano sim card (german))